ryukau/VSTPlugins/docs/manual/SpectralPhaser/SpectralPhaser_en.md

     Setting `Freq.` to 0 disables frequency masking.

+    When `Waveform` is Noise, there is no waveform frequency, so instead the random seed value is changed.

 Threshold

 :   When a value in a frequency mask is less than `Threshold`, the corresponding frequency is set to zero.